DCS-Skunkworks/dcs-bios/protocol-spec.md

 A message consists of the message type, an optional payload, and a line break.

-The *message type* can only contain upper case characters, numbers and dashes and must start with a letter, i.e. it must match the following regular expression:
+The *message type* can only contain upper case characters, numbers and underscores and must start with a letter, i.e. it must match the following regular expression:
-`[A-Z][A-Z0-9-]*`
+`[A-Z][A-Z0-9_]*`

 In a text payload, any byte except a line break is allowed, but it is recommended to stick to characters that can be typed on a keyboard to